Just a little burble as we get ready for our holiday break!

 Reviewing the autumn harvest so far and how to cope with the surplus produce.
 Especially crops like cucumbers that are difficult to store for later use.

 If tomato blight hits you need to act immediately to save your crop.
-Here's 17 recipes to to use up those ripe and green tomatoes quickly.
+Here are 17 recipes to to use up those ripe and green tomatoes quickly.

 Started harvesting potatoes and yet another moan about the lack of chemical controls legally available to the average gardener